LuCeHe/anthe_official/README.md

 # Anthe

 This is the official repository for the article [Less is More!
 A slim architecture for optimal language translation](https://arxiv.org/pdf/2305.10991.pdf).
-Anthe is an architecture that improves on the Transformer performance with fewer parameters.
+Anthe is an architecture that improves on the Transformer performance with much fewer parameters.

 To run the experiments run the ```main.py``` file.
 If you want to activate the Transformer architecture, pass the argument ```--comments=sameemb_projectoutput```.
 If you want to activate the Anthe architecture, pass the argument